Education Research Current Organisation and Cooperation NL

 • Professional skills (P3)

-Recommended specialization courses (other options possible)
+Recommended courses (other options possible)

 • Analytical tools and the study of the Bible

 Your coursework consists of both specialized modules and modules shared with other students.
-In the first period of the academic year, you will take the course on hermeneutics (required) and next to this a course of your choice relating to Bible interpretation (see recommended specialization courses above).
+In the first period of the academic year, you will take the course on hermeneutics (required) and next to this a course of your choice relating to Bible interpretation (see recommended courses above).
 In the second period, you will follow the course Working Sessions in Bible Translation, together with a further course of your choice either in the field of Biblical exegesis or Contextual Biblical Interpretation.
 After another (required) interdisciplinary course in the third period (professional skills), follows in the second half of the academic year your (research) internship and thesis.
 This is the trajectory for full-time students of this one-year track.
-Part-time students should consult with the coordinator of the specialization, prof. dr. Matthijs J. de Jong (m.j.de.jong@vu.nl) about the structure of their program.
+Part-time students should consult with the coordinator, prof. dr. Matthijs J. de Jong (m.j.de.jong@vu.nl) about the structure of their program.

 For a full overview of courses, including research and professional stream modules, see the studyguide.